libp2p/js-libp2p/doc/CONFIGURATION.md

 As explained in [previous sections](#dht) the kad-dht is a Distributed Hash Table based on the Kademlia routing algorithm, with some modifications.

-libp2p uses the DHT as the foundation of its peer routing and content routing functionality.
-The kadDHT service relies on the Identify service for peer identification, address discovery and protocol support discovery.
-Upon creating or learning of a new address, the peer can push the new address to all peers it’s currently aware of.
-This keeps everyone’s routing tables up to date and makes it more likely that other peers will discover the new address.
+libp2p uses the DHT as an implementation of its peer routing and content routing functionality.

+The kadDHT service requires the Identify service to discover other peers that support the protocol and which allows it to use them to make network queries.

 ```js
 import { createLibp2p } from 'libp2p'